SUNYCosmo/compphysics-course/mco.md

 **Course Student Learning Outcomes (SLOs):**
 The student will:
-1. Be able to write codes with documentation for numerical purposes, and host them on github
+1. Be able to write numerical and scientific codes with propoer documentation
+2. practice version control and write code in collaboration with other student
-2. Apply numerical methods to carry out mathematical operations such as differentiation, integration, curve fitting and optimization
+3. Apply numerical methods to carry out mathematical operations such as differentiation, integration, curve fitting and optimization
-3. Be able to apply ready-made machine learning algorithms for simple classification problems
+4. Develop new code and/or adopt existing numerical and scientific tools for solving a physics/astrophysics problem that cannot be solved using analytic methods
+5. Write a report that includes visualization, and present their work in class

 **Program Outcomes Supported:**
 1. Computing and Experimental Design